Jonmott2u4u/Analysis-Scripts/README.md

 # Analysis-Scripts
 Collection of analysis scripts I use

+# LangauFitExtract.C & ExtractScanResults.C
+Creates Langau fits of the simulated spectra from MOLLEROptical.
+Each file has the following differences:
+  * ExtractScanResults.C is from an older version that lacked as many scan parameters.
+Histograms are outputted to the display
+  * LangauFitExtract.C is an updated version designed for newer MOLLEROptical versions.
+Histos are no longer output to display

+# segment_scan.C & segment_scan_with_Mainz.C & data_mover.C
+Plots parameters such as pe yield, rms, etc. from txt files output by LangauFitExtract/ExtractScanResults Fits are performed for certain parameters
+Each file has the following differences:
+  * segment_scan.C is for use with the newer MOLLEROptical versions.
+Contains fits for determining average pe yield over a detector's active area
+  * with_Mainz is an older version and lacks certain options, but references Mainz 2023 data files for comparison to simulations
+  * data_mover.C was made for creating .csv files from the txt files.

 # Mainz-data-analysis.C
 Creates Gaussian and Langau fits of the photoelectron (PE) yield of MOLLER's integrating Cherenkov detectors.
 Data is handled through the following process: